eBay/jsonex/README.md

     String jsonStr = JSONCoder.global.encode(new BigInteger("1234"), opt);
     ```

-## Limitation and Future enhancement
+## Limitations and Future enhancements
 * Support comments "//", "/*.. */"
 * Currently for serialized JSON with "$ref", it can't be de-serialized due to the limitation of JSON parser
 in standard JSON library, Will implement custom JSON parser to decouple from standard JSON library to solve